CIT Blackrock Castle Observatory

 - View as map

-Blackrock Castle, Castle Road, Blackrock, Cork City, Republic of Ireland
+Blackrock Castle, Castle Road, Blackrock, Cork City, Cork,

 Reach for the stars at the 16th century Blackrock Castle, a former watch tower now combined with an award winning observatory for budding astronomers and scientists.
 Blackrock Castle overlooks the River Lee on the outskirts of Cork City harbour.